TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/ResolveMergeConflicts.rst

 In that case, you will need to resolve the conflicts in some way.

-See next section :ref:`resolve-merge-conflicts` for more information about resolving merge conflicts.
+See next section :ref:`how-to-resolve-merge-conflicts` for more information about resolving merge conflicts.

-.. _resolve-merge-conflicts:
+.. _how-to-resolve-merge-conflicts:

 How to resolve conflicts?
 =========================